 Andrew Stannard I completed my PhD, titled Pattern Formation in Nanostructured Systems, in September 2009 under the supervision of Prof. Moriarty in the School of Physics and Astronomy at the University of Nottingham, where I remained as an independent Research Fellow for five years, sequentially holding EPSRC PhD Plus, Leverhulme Trust Early Career, and Nottingham Advanced Research Fellowships, and gaining promotion to Senior Research Fellow in 2013.
 My research revolved around utilizing experimental and computational techniques towards the advancement of scanning probe microscopy of, and the self-assembly processes in, a wide range of nanomaterials.
 In 2014 I took a break from academia to pursue my passion for equality in education, and commenced secondary school teacher training in the pilot cohort of the Researchers in Schools programme, placing postdoctoral researchers into schools with low social mobility and poor university participation rates.
 As such, I become a Teacher of Science at Barnhill Community High School in West London and an Honorary Research Associate at King’s College London.
 I’ve now returned to academia to work in the laboratory of Prof. Garcia-Manyes, part of the Experimental Biophysics and Nanotechnology group in the Department of Physics at King’s College London. http://andrewphysics.jimdo.com/

 In 2012 I obtained my BSc in physics and mathematics from the University of Leeds and in 2013 completed my MRes in molecular biophysics from Kings College London.
-My masters project was under the supervision of Dr. Garcia-Manyes, using force spectroscopy to study the nanomechanical properties of stacked lipid bilayers.
-The focus of my PhD is to use force spectroscopy to investigate mechanochemistry at the single bond level.
+I conducted my PhD in the Garcia-Manyes lab, using force spectroscopy to investigate mechanochemistry at the single bond level.

 Marc Mora Hortal